 The Rx: There is no established daily dose of CoQ10, so talk to your doctor.

 "Over time, our bodies' natural ability to produce collagen wears down, so it's a good idea to consider a supplement," says Avena.
 "Collagen supplements can bring relief from pain by combating aging tissue and arthritis, aiding normal repair of ligaments, tendons, joints and bones while improving connective tissue.
 It can also help improve skin elasticity, which can delay the appearance of wrinkles."

-The Remedy Rx: Add collagen supplements to a daily smoothie or mix them with water.
+The Rx: Add collagen supplements to a daily smoothie or mix them with water.
 "Further Food makes a flavorless collagen supplement powder, as well as a chocolate one," says Avena.